U.S. crude output growth to slow as shale revolution loses momentum

-NEW YORK (Reuters) - After Texas pushed the United States over the last decade to become the world’s biggest oil producer last year, the heart of the shale revolution is starting to show fatigue.
+NEW YORK, April 5 (Reuters) - After Texas pushed the United States over the last decade to become the world’s biggest oil producer last year, the heart of the shale revolution is starting to show fatigue.

 The volume of crude being pumped out of Texas recently saw its first monthly dip in a year.
 Oil well productivity in Texas’s Permian basin - the country’s largest oil field - is falling, and the number of drilling rigs operating in the United States has declined for six straight weeks.